How To Draft a Contract: 6 Steps to Follow

 How To Draft a Contract – Step by Step

 Contracts are a great option when protecting your legal rights.
 They’re an essential component to major asset purchases and running a business.
-You should always put a contract in writing since verbal agreements aren’t always enforceable.
+You should always put a contract in writing since verbal agreements aren’t always enforceable, depending on the nature of the agreement.

 Below, we have outlined a step-by-step guide that shows you how to draft a contract: